Biochemistry and Molecular Biophysics. Coordinator: Francia

 Use of bioenergetically active membranes for the study of eco-compatible solvents

-Bioprotection mechanisms in dehydrated glassy matrices
+Bioprotection mechanisms in dehydrated glass matrices

 Lab Members

-Francesco Francia, Associate Professor (e-mail)
+Francesco Francia, Associate Professor

-Giovanni Venturoli, Alma Mater Professor (e-mail)
+Giovanni Venturoli, Alma Mater Professor

-Tancredi Bin, PhD Student
+Corrado Selva, PhD Student

 Internship projects